functionalscript/functionalscript/doc/README.md

 ## 1. Creating a New Repository

 1. Install [Node.js](https://nodejs.org/en/)
-2. Create a git repo on GitHub using Node template.
+2. Create a git repository on GitHub using Node template.
 3. Clone the repository.
-4. Go to a root directory of the cloned repository.
+4. Go to the root directory of the cloned repository.
 5. Run `npm init`.
 It should create `package.json` file.
 9. Create an `index.js` file in the repo root.
 10. Edit the `index.js` file.
 For example